Kyiv Metro: Rolling stock

 As of 2016, there were 824 wagons in operation, with another 5 spares.
-Most of the wagons are from the Soviet era, largely from the 81-717/714 series and some trains from the D-type and E-type series.
+Most of the wagons are from the Soviet era, largely from the 81-717/714 series and some trains from the older D-type and E-type series.
 The stock, however, is refreshed.
 The "Slavutych" trains began to replace the old trains of predominantly 81/7021-7022, 81-540.2К/81-714.5М, and 81–7080 series.
 The metro's first line was served by carriages of D-type since its opening.
 In 1969, all these carriages were given to Saint Petersburg Metro.
 In exchange, the line received carriages of series E-type, and later carriages of series Em-501, Ema-502, and Ezh (Ezh1).
 In 2014, most carriages of types E and Ezh were modernized with new engines, interiors, and exteriors, converting them into a type similar to type 81-7021–7022; these are known as type 81-7080–7081 or E-KM.

 All of the trains contain an audio system, which announces the stations and transfer opportunities to other Metro lines.
 At Arsenalna station, there is an announcement for museums in the area.
 In addition, most of the older trains are fitted with an overhead video information system, which provides visual information to passengers regarding the current and the next stations and transfer opportunities between lines.
 While the train is in transit between stations, the system displays advertising (both in video and ticker forms), recreational video content, and local time.

 Kyiv Metro also has some special service trains, namely: